-For the most part: Saltwater pearls farm using oysters, and freshwater using mussels.
+For the most part: Saltwater pearls farm use oysters, and freshwater uses mussels.

 The farms can range greatly in size from a small setup in a farmer’s pond to ones covering huge areas of lakes.
 As a result of the use of different mollusks for each type of farming, the pearls themselves have physical differences.

 Because of the different sizes of nuclei inserted into each type, the resulting pearl is also different.
 The nucleus inserted into a saltwater oyster will usually be larger than that put into a freshwater mussel.
 As a result, the nacre which makes up a freshwater pearl is much thicker than that of a saltwater pearl.
 Given that nacre quality is what defines a pearl, you’d think this was a good thing, but it is not necessarily the case.

 The thinner nacre of the saltwater pearl has a much better luster than its freshwater equivalent.
 The thicker nacre on the freshwater pearl makes it duller and less appealing.
 Still beautiful, but not like a saltwater pearl.

 Saltwater vs. Freshwater Pearls